-It is important to note that the circles are intended to convey a relational progression from one state of drug use (first time use as defined by incidence to possible problem drug use).
-They are not intended to suggest the magnitude of drug use at any given state of drug use.
+It is important for clarity purpose to note that the circles in Figure 5 are intended to convey a relational progression from one state of drug use to another (beginning with individuals being at risk for drug use with the understanding that some of these individuals may progress to first time use as defined by incidence, to regular use, and possibly to problem drug use such as addiction).
+The size of each circle is not intended to suggest the magnitude of drug use at any given state of drug use.